a-olga/firstGitProject/README.md

 # firstGitProject

-This is my first commit!

-Seventh commit by dev!

-dev2 added something here.
+This is a repository for mu PHP cources homework.